Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 |---|---|---|---|

-| Manifestor | 8–9% | Inform before acting | Motor → Throat |
+| Manifestor | 8 to 9% | Inform before acting | Motor to Throat |

 | Generator | ~37% | Wait to respond | Defined Sacral |

-| Manifesting Generator | ~33% | Respond, then inform | Defined Sacral + motor → Throat |
+| Manifesting Generator | ~33% | Respond, then inform | Defined Sacral + motor to Throat |

-| Projector | ~20% | Wait for invitation | No motor → Throat, undefined Sacral |
+| Projector | ~20% | Wait for invitation | No motor to Throat, undefined Sacral |

 | Reflector | ~1% | Wait a full lunar cycle | Nothing defined |

-The Manifestor Strategy: Inform Before You Act
+The Manifestor Strategy: Inform as a Decision-Broadcast

 Why Informing Isn't Asking Permission

 Your closed aura makes you feel unpredictable to others.
-When you start something — quitting a job, ending a relationship, launching a project — without telling people first, the people connected to you feel the shift before they understand it, and the body's first reaction to a felt-but-unexplained shift is resistance.
+When you start something, quitting a job, ending a relationship, launching a project, without telling people first, the people connected to you feel the shift before they understand it, and the body's first reaction to a felt-but-unexplained shift is resistance.
 They push back.
 You read pushback as control.
 Anger rises.
 The not-self theme activates.

 Who Actually Needs to Be Informed